richardwilkes/gcs5/notes.md

 #### Unison-specific work that needs to be done

-- Something is off about numeric field entry: when trying to insert a negative sign, it sometimes is ignored
 - Printing support in unison
 - Drag & drop support in the unison Table object
 - Carefully comb over the interface and identify areas where things aren't working well on Windows and Linux, since I